microsoft/ebpf-for-windows/docs/SelfHostedRunnerSetup.md

 # Setup instructions for self-hosted runners

 The CI/CD tests for `eBPF for Windows` requires installing kernel drivers, that are not supported in Github-hosted runners.
-That is why, self-host runners are needed to run those tests.
+That is why self-host runners are needed to run those tests.
 The `Kernel_Test_VM` Github workflow runs on self-host runners that uses Hyper-V VM to deploy the eBPF components and runs the CI/CD tests on it.
-Using Hyper-V VM enables the Github workflow to start from a clean state every time the test runs by restoring the VMs to a "baseline" snapshot.
+Using a Hyper-V VM enables the Github workflow to start from a clean state every time the test runs by restoring the VM to a "baseline" snapshot.
 This document discusses the steps to set up such a selfhost-runner that can run workflow for CI/CD tests.

 1) Install Windows Server 2019 - build 17763.